wangronin/Bayesian-Optimization/README.md

 $$
 In practice, the loss function $\epsilon$ is not used because there is not knowledge on the global optimum of $f$.
 Instead, the improvement between two iterations/steps (as defined in section $1$) is commonly used.
 The expectation in Eq.~\ref{eq:infill} is the so-called __infill-criteria__, __acquisition function__ or __selection criteria__.
 Some commonly used ones are: Expected Improvement (EI), Probability of Improvement (PI) and Upper (lower) Confidence Bound (UCB).

 As for the prior distribution, the mostly used one is Gaussian and such a distribution on functions is __Gaussian process__ (random field).
-It is also possible to consider the Gaussian process as a \emph{surrogate} or simple a model on the unknown function $f$.
-In this sense, some other models are also often exploited, e.g. Student's t process~\cite{williams2000sequential} and random forest (in SMAC and SPOT).
+It is also possible to consider the Gaussian process as a _surrogate_ or simple a model on the unknown function $f$.
+In this sense, some other models are also often exploited, e.g. Student's t process and random forest (in SMAC and SPOT).
 However, the usage of random forest models brings me some additional thinkings (see the following sections).

-The same algorithmic idea was re-advertised in the name of "Efficient Global Optimization"" (EGO) by Donald R. Jones~\cite{jones1998efficient}.
-As pointed out in Jone's paper on taxonomy of global optimization methods, the bayesian optimization can be viewed as a special case of a broader family of similar algorithms, that is call ``global optimization based on response surfaces''~\cite{jones2001taxonomy}, Model-based Optimization (MBO) (some references here from Bernd Bischl) or Sequential MBO~\cite{hutter2011sequential}.
+The same algorithmic idea was re-advertised in the name of "Efficient Global Optimization"" (EGO) by Donald R. Jones.
+As pointed out in Jone's paper on taxonomy of global optimization methods, the bayesian optimization can be viewed as a special case of a broader family of similar algorithms, that is call "global optimization based on response surfaces", Model-based Optimization (MBO) (some references here from Bernd Bischl) or Sequential MBO.

 ## Reference
+To be added...